-We then investigated the other two biosynthetic pathways for additional evidence of missed cis-acting genetic variation.
-The botrydial biosynthetic network, and the cyclic peptide pathway, exhibit a lack of dominant cis-effect SNP patterns much like the botcinic acid biosynthetic network.
-Hierarchical clustering within each of these networks by genic SNP variation divides the isolate population into two groups that are not associated with mean pathway expression (Figure S4, Figure S5).
-However, within the cyclic peptide pathway, minor deletions within the intergenic regions correlate with low expression, and two isolates with partial deletions within the genes early in the pathway exhibit very low pathway expression (1.05.16, 1.05.22) (Figure S5).
-In contrast, there was no evidence for SNP cis-effects, and this pathway did not harbor any obvious loss-of-expression events (Figure S5).
-As such, we can detect cis-acting variation in the form of deletions for two of the biosynthetic pathways.
-This suggests that there are missing cis-effects within the B. cinerea GWA, likely missed due to the frequency of structural variants often falling below the minor allele cutoffs.
-Testing whether insertion and deletion events account for the majority of localized control of expression variation would require long-read sequencing to accurately identify these structural variants and computational approaches that can blend SNP and indel information.
+We then investigated the botrydial and putative cyclic peptide biosynthetic pathways for additional evidence of un-detected cis-acting genetic variation.
+These two pathways exhibit a lack of cis-effect SNP patterns similar to the botcinic acid pathway.
+Hierarchical clustering within each of these pathways by genic SNP variation divided the isolate population into two groups that were not associated with mean pathway expression (Figure S5, Figure S6, both bipartite divisions were supported by >95% of bootstraps).
+While there was no obvious structural variation in the botrydial pathway, the cyclic peptide pathway contained small deletions within the intergenic regions that correlate with low expression.
+Furthermore, two isolates with partial deletions within the genes early in the pathway exhibited very low pathway expression (1.05.16, 1.05.22) (Figure S6).

+Overall, we identified cis-acting deletions in two of three of the clustered biosynthetic pathways.
+This highlights the potential of structural variants that often fall below the minor allele cutoffs and compromise the detection of cis-effects by GWA.
+Testing whether insertion and deletion events account for the majority of localized control of expression variation would require both long-read sequencing to accurately identify these structural variants and computational approaches that can blend SNP and insertion-deletion information.

 Detection of trans-eQTL hotspots

-While cis-effects are difficult to identify, there was a strong signature of SNPs that appeared to affect more transcripts than expected by chance (Figure 2).
-These are positions where a causal polymorphism influences the regulation of numerous genes in trans, i.e. trans-eQTL hotspots.
-In this dataset, we can extend this analysis to look for trans-eQTL hotspots that extend beyond B. cinerea and influence the expression of genes in the host, A. thaliana.
-We queried for hotspots in both the B. cinerea and A. thaliana transcriptome by using overlaps in the top SNP per transcript (Figure 4, Figure 5).
-By permuting the SNP positions, we identified the maximum permuted hotspot sizes of one SNP associated with 11 B. cinerea transcripts or 80 A. thaliana transcripts.
-For further analysis of observed hotspots, we utilized a conservative threshold of 20 linked transcripts for B. cinerea and 150 transcripts for A. thaliana.
-This analysis identified 13 SNPs as potential trans-eQTL hotspots for the B. cinerea transcriptome and 12 SNPs as potential cross-species trans-eQTL influencing the A. thaliana transcriptome (Figure 5, Figure 6).
-The trans-eQTL hotspots are spread throughout the genome (Figure 6, Table 1).
+The GWA analysis identified a strong signature of trans-eQTL hotspots (Figure 2), causal polymorphisms that may influence the regulation of numerous genes in trans.
+These hotspots were detected using both the B. cinerea and A. thaliana transcriptome with solely the top SNP per transcript (Figure 4, Figure 5).
+To fix the thresholds that define trans-eQTL hotspots, we calculated the maximum number of transcripts associated to a single SNP across the five random permutations.
+These maximum eQTL hotspot sizes were 11 B. cinerea and 80 A. thaliana transcripts.
+We thus fixed conservative thresholds for eQTL hotspots to 20 transcripts for B. cinerea and 150 transcripts for A. thaliana.
+These thresholds identified 13 SNPs as potential trans-eQTL hotspots for the B. cinerea transcriptome and 12 SNPs as potential cross-species eQTL influencing the A. thaliana transcriptome (Figure 5, Figure 6).
+These eQTL hotspots affecting both species transcriptomes are distributed throughout B. cinerea genome (Figure 6, Table 1).
+The hotspots SNPs had an average minor allele frequency (MAF) of 27% (1% S.E.) with no correlation between the MAF and the number of transcripts associated to a particular SNP within either the Arabidopsis or Botrytis transcripts.
+Further, the hotspot SNPs were not co-segregating across the isolates.